tasharen/ngui/Assets/NGUI/ReadMe - 3.9.9.txt

 -----------------
  Version History
 -----------------

+3.9.9
+- NEW: Added customizable GetMouse, GetTouch and RemoveTouch delegates to UICamera replacing fixed Input calls.
+This makes all of NGUI's events go through user-settable delegates.
+- NEW: Sprite Animation script now has a frame offset index you can set if you want it to start at something other than 0.
+- NEW: UIScrollView now has a "constrain on drag" as an option rather than always being off.
+- FIX: UILabel resizing due to overflow settings will now trigger its UIWidget.onChange notification.

 3.9.8
 - NEW: NGUI now uses Color instead of Color32 for colors, which work better with linear space colors.